Close icon

 Frequently asked questions

-ARU offers support and bursaries for both UK and international students undertaking undergraduate or postgraduate studies.
-As an indication, in 2023 there were seven undergraduate bursaries available which included a Merit Scholarship, ARU Bursary, and International Excellence Scholarship.
-There were also ten postgraduate bursaries available which included an Alumni Scholarship and GREAT Scholarship.
+ARU offers support and bursaries for UK and international students undertaking undergraduate or postgraduate studies.
+For example, in 2025 the ARU Bursary offers up to £300 per year to eligible students with a household income of £42,875 or less.
+The Merit Scholarship offers £1,000 to eligible students who achieve BBB or above at A Level.
 Each bursary has its own set of eligibility criteria and full details can be found on Anglia Ruskin University website.

 ARU encourages its students to get the most out of their studies and their experience.
 From the moment they join, students are part of an inclusive, friendly community who will support and champion their success.
-During their first week, students will experience Welcome Week; they can meet other students on their course and their lecturers, get involved in activities and overall have a bit of fun to help settle into university life.
+During their first week, students will experience Welcome Week.
+They can meet other students on their course, get involved in activities, and have some fun to help settle into university life.
 From that week forward, students can expect a wide range of activities.
-From SU events and day trips to society-run events and regular dog therapy sessions on campus – even seasonal activities like petting a reindeer at Christmas time!
+From SU events and day trips to society-run events and regular dog therapy sessions on campus.
+Even seasonal activities like petting a reindeer at Christmas time!
+There's plenty to get involved with at ARU.

 Is this page useful?